 The Jesus Candidate: political religion in a secular age

 'Equality laws marginalise Christians' So it is claimed.
 But is there merit in well-publicised legal cases said to prove discrimation against believers?
 Should Christians oppose a state based on liberal, secular pluralism?
 I answer 'no'.
 I show how thinking from the US Religious Right underpins the attack on equality.
 So how now can Christians support the secular state and participate in politics?
 The Jesus Candidate is published by Ekklesia later in 2016.

 Managing in a tenant controlled housing organisation: governance and financial control (produced for the National Federation of Tenant Management Organisations)

 Model code of governance for a TMO (produced for NFTMO and adapaed for Greengate Housing Co-op)

 Performance information for tenant scrutiny (produced for Rachel Vernelle Training and the National Communities Resource Centre, Trafford Hall)

-From: Beyond Welfare Housing, in Foxes Have Holes
+From: For Richer, For Richer, in Foxes Have Holes